Here’s an easy recipe for crunchy breadsticks, also known in Italian as grissini.

-How to Make Grissini Breadsticks
+How to Make Italian Crunchy Breadsticks

-- Knead the dough until it is well mixed and forms a nice ball of dough.
+- Knead the dough until it is well mixed and forms a nice ball.
 Then you roll and shape it to make the breadsticks and bake them at 400F for 10-15 minutes.

-You start out with getting the yeast to work it’s magic.
+You start out with getting the yeast to work its magic.
 If you use the instant yeast that says on the packaging to just add with the flour then go ahead and follow those instructions.